Work

 Sponsored by Aldersgate 2018-2022

-In the original AOA, seven people ages 73 to 95 met for 15 months to document their lives and to create Acting Our Age: One Century in Seven Voices, a stage-and-film documentary that traces those lives 'from then to now.'
-Their experiences intersect with nearly everything that's happened in America over the past 100 years.
-AOA became a series that shows how history happened through close-ups on the people who lived through it.
-Voices of the Pandemic (2021) is a film about how seven people navigated life during a year like no other.
-In 2022 the live performance and film Using Our Voices traced how The Silent Generation paved the way for the Boomers.
-The series continues in 2024.
+In 2019, seven people ages 73 to 95 met for 15 months to document their lives in Acting Our Age: One Century in Seven Voices, a stage-and-film documentary that traces those lives 'from then to now.'
+Voices of the Pandemic (2021) is a film about seven people surviving a year like no other.
+The live event and film Using Our Voices (2022) shows how the Silents paved the way for the Boomers.

 "The humor, the sadness, the challenges and the events of nearly 100 years of American history, shared through the lives of these seven people, were a joy to listen to."
 Audience member Charles Payet